 The expectation of privacy feels more realistic when we feel we control the conversation.
 And, in fact, chatbots (like Progress NativeChat) provide security compliance options and can easily be configured to enforce privacy priorities.

 In addition to the accessibility and speed, there is another advantage chatbots provide in these first-touch conversations: they can be pretty good salespeople.
 A well-designed chatbot will ask essential open-ended questions to drill down to the customer’s need.
 By answering these questions, customers will be led to the solution options they had not yet considered.
 In this way, chatbots programmatically perform a function good salespeople preform instinctually—they uncover the problem (or pain point) the customer is seeking to eliminate.

 We are a long way from replacing the well-honed skills of a seasoned sales professional with an algorithm, but in the meantime, the low-pressure consultative experience provided by a great chat solution isn’t such a bad place to start.

 As we march resolutely into a world with a mix of human and machine-driven interactions, your choice of the right CMS only becomes more essential.
-Progress Sitefinity is flexible, configurable, extensible and easy to use both at the DevOps and marketer levels.
+Progress Sitefinity is a flexible, configurable, extensible and easy-to-use digital experience platform both at the DevOps and marketer levels.
 It is the backbone of the digital experience your customers expect you to provide no matter what unexpected changes the years ahead will present.